 - attend an orientation program

-- receive a medical clearance from SBUMC Employee Health Service
+- receive a medical clearance from SBUH Employee Health Service

 Hospital Volunteers are required to receive a 2nd PPD within two months of their initial health clearance.